jojozhuang/jojozhuang.github.io/_posts/2016-09-15-creating-mysql-image-with-docker-file.md

 key: blog
 title: "Creating MySQL Image with Docker File"
 date: 2016-09-15
-tags: [Docker, Dockerfile, MySQL]
+tags: [Dockerfile, Docker, MySQL]
 ---

-> Tutorial for how to create MySQL image with Dockerfile.
+> Tutorial for creating MySQL image with Dockerfile.

 ## 1. What is Dockerfile?
 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 By using 'docker build', users can create an automated build that executes several command-line instructions in succession.

 ## 2. What We've Done Until Now?
-In posting [Using MySQL Container for JSP Application]({% link _posts/2016-09-13-using-mysql-container-for-jsp-application.md %}), we created a mysql container to store data for our JSP Tutorial application.
-Previously, we used the following command to create mysql container.
+In the previous posting [Using MySQL Container for JSP Application]({% link _posts/2016-09-13-using-mysql-container-for-jsp-application.md %}), we created a MySQL container to store data for our JSP Tutorial application.
+Previously, we used the following command to create MySQL container.
 ```sh
 $ docker run --detach --name=jspmysql --env="MYSQL_ROOT_PASSWORD=jsppassword" --publish 6603:3306 mysql
 ```
 What is this command doing?
-* Create a mysql container named `jspmysql`.
+* Create a MySQL container named `jspmysql`.
 * Set environment variable MYSQL_ROOT_PASSWORD to `jsppassword`.
 * Expose 3306 and map to `6603` for outside world to connect to this MySQL database.

-In addition, we manually created the database `jsptutorial` and table `Product`.
+In addition, we manually created database `jsptutorial` and table `Product`.
 ```sh
 $ mysqladmin -u root -p create jsptutorial
 $ mysql -u root -p jsptutorial < jsp_backup.sql